List of Slam Dunk characters: Kiminobu Kogure

 Along with Miyagi and Ayako, Kogure always tries to bring out the most of Sakuragi's talent.
 He is gentle, empathetic, and always friendly, and is almost never seen without his glasses on (Sakuragi calls him "Megane-kun" which loosely translates as "glasses-wearing guy").
 Despite spending a lot of time on the bench, Kogure brings experience and considerable firepower to the team when on the court and is most likely to be subbed in to replace one of the starters.
 While he is not naturally talented like Akagi or Mitsui, he is a quite reliable ball player because he has trained really hard with Akagi since middle school.
-In the anime he is voiced by Hideyuki Tanaka in Japanese and Christopher Ralph in English.